RoelLeal/appambit/README.md

-### Appambit Android Library
+### Appambit Android Library📱

 The Android library for interacting with the Appambit API.
-This library provides a simple way to perform operations such as storing consumers and initiating sessions via HTTP POST requests.
+This library provides a simple way to perform operations such as storing consumers and initiating sessions via HTTP POST requests.🚀

 ### Appambit Android Library

-## Index
+## 📋Index

 - Requirements](#requirements)
 - Installation](#installation)